• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

 Relaxed homeschooling is perhaps the most challenging homeschool philosophy to define and explain to others.
 Unlike other homeschool approaches, relaxed homeschooling doesn’t have a neat set of boxes to check to show adherence to a specific philosophy or curriculum.
-But after being a relaxed homeschooler for ten years, I can say with certainty that relaxed homeschoolers do have several important and identifiable characteristics.
+But after being a relaxed homeschooler for 10 13 years, I can say with certainty that relaxed homeschoolers do have several important and identifiable characteristics.

 Relaxed homeschooling is creating a customized education for your child that prioritizes strong family relationships.
 The child contributes to the planning, but the parents have the overall responsibility for the child’s education.
 The ultimate goal of relaxed homeschooling is to help the child develop her character and abilities so she is prepared to take the next steps after high school graduation whether it is for further education or employment.
 For Christians, this includes discipling the child to grow strong in the Christian faith during these important formative years.